nicklafferty/craftycody/content/crafts/diy-adding-doors-to-the-ikea-kallax.md

 ## Process

-Step one, as always, is to draw out a plan.
+**Step one**, as always, is to draw out a plan.
 I've been toying with this idea for a while and finally decided to just do it.

 They're a relatively simple design.
 Four cut 1x3s make up the frame and the middle will be covered with burlap to add a boho/mid-century look.